learning-at-home/hivemind/docs/user/moe.md

 By default, the server will only accept connections fr om your local network.
 To enable training over the internet (or some other network), you should set `--host_maddrs` and `--announce_maddrs`.
-These option also allow you to select ipv4 / ipv6 network protocols and tcp / quic transport protocols.
+These options also allow you to select IPv4/IPv6 network protocols and TCP and QUIC transport protocols.
 You can find more details in the [DHT tutorial](https://learning-at-home.readthedocs.io/en/latest/user/dht.html).

 ## Train the experts